Guided Small Group (2-4 travellers) Two Days, overnight at the heritage Carrington Hotel, Katoomba

 With accommodation in the adjacent and historically famous Carrington Hotel and a scrumptious three course dinner to the accompaniment of ambient music played on the hotel’s grand piano.

-After breakfast, another impressive cave tour (Temple of Baal) and then travelling to experience the historic Govetts Leap lookout (Triassic sandstone escarpment of the Narrabeen Group) in the Blue Mountains followed by lunch and a visit to the famous Narrabeen Group landforms at Echo Point (including a walk along the new nature trail to the Three Sisters), and then exploring the underlying Permian Coal Measures exposures in Jamison Valley, accessed by the steepest passenger railway in the world.
+Next morning, after a full breakfast, a visit to the famous Narrabeen Group landforms at Echo Point (including a walk along the new nature trail to the Three Sisters), and then exploring the underlying Permian Coal Measures exposures in Jamison Valley, accessed by the steepest passenger railway in the world.

 Some sightseeing around selected sites at Katoomba and Leura followed by lunch at a local restaurant, then a couple of leisurely scenic walks before travelling back to Sydney along the Great Western Highway (following much of the historic Cox’s Road) to Springwood, diverting down the Hawkesbury River Road and crossing the Nepean River at Richmond, arriving in back in Sydney around 6.00 pm.

 The tour package includes all meals, morning/afternoon teas and entry fees.